How to Source Wholesale Golf Apparel from China

 A smart trial order usually includes 1–3 core styles, 2–3 colors per style, a full size curve, and enough quantity to reveal production reality without creating inventory pressure.

 Add one meaningful detail to test capability—collar detail, a custom trim, a precise logo placement, or a small construction feature.
-Then evaluate the results against clear criteria: bulk consistency vs approved sample, size stability across the run, delivery performance vs timeline, and how issues were handled when they appeared.
+Then evaluate results against clear criteria: bulk consistency vs. approved sample, size stability across the run, delivery performance vs. timeline, and how issues were handled when they appeared.

 When a supplier can manage small complexity cleanly, scaling becomes far safer.